-Many of the non-profits applying for CDBG funding receive funding from other areas to make their programs work.
-The City and its partners leverage local, state, foundation and private resources.
-The City will use its \$459,015 from the United States Department of Housing and Urban Development's CDBG Program to address the needs listed in the Action Plan.
+Many of the non-profits applying for Community Development Block Grant (CDBG) funding receive funding from other areas to make their programs work.
+The City and its partners leverage local, State, foundation and private resources.
+The City will use its \$455,391 from the United States Department of Housing and Urban Development (HUD) Program to address the needs listed in the Action Plan.
 The City will continue to partner with Habitat for Humanity, Office of Human Concern, faith-based organizations, businesses and individuals on the City's housing rehabilitation projects.
-The City will also partner with local organization and non-profits on its service and facility projects.
+The City will also partner with local organizations and non-profits on their service and facility projects.

-The City does not require funded projects provide "matching" funds; however, if funding from other sources other than CDBG will be used, we require our applicants to list those mounts and the source of that funding being used.
+The City does not require funded projects provide "matching" funds; however, if funding from other sources other than CDBG will be used, we require our applicants to list those amounts and the source of that funding being used.